Vancouver's Leader in Transition toward Strong, Resilient, Complete Communities

 EDUCATION WHICH LEADS TO ACTION

-"Reskilling" School Urban Agriculture workshops - We've held over 75 workshops in the last year, with over 750 people attending - Gardening, Backyard Chickens, Seed Saving, Preserving, Composting, Outdoor Classrooms, Neighbourhood Food Networking and more.
+"Reskilling" School Urban Agriculture workshops - We've held over 300 workshops in the few years, with over 3000 people attending - Gardening, Backyard Chickens, Seed Saving, Preserving, Composting, Outdoor Classrooms, Neighbourhood Food Networking and more.
 Our workshops are community based gatherings which help participants connect with others who share a desire to engage around food and sustainability on a neighbourhood level.
 Current and past presenters include Robin Wheeler, Grant Watson, Philip Be'er, Jordan Maynard, Heather Havens, Spring Gillard, Janet Millington, and Ross Moster.

 The workshops are part of an ongoing series designed to help individuals, neighbourhoods, and communties learn how to live well while reducing our carbon footprints and using substantially less fossil fuels.